 Watch your credit score

 Lastly you should consider monitoring your credit score.
 Check your own credit score at least once a year, if not more frequently.
-(Here’s a list of ways to check your own credit score online).
+(Here’s a list of ways to check and monitor your own credit score online).
 You should be looking for any unauthorized activity, which you should immediately report to the three major credit bureaus.
 But if you are making progress on repaying your debts, you should also notice a steady increase in your credit score.

 Now that you are on your way to paying off your debt, it’s time for Step Seven: Learn to Live Debt Free.
 You can also go back and see all the steps in my Debt Free in Seven Steps system.